Tohu Matua

 • Despite perceptions, Invercargill receives less rain than either Auckland or Wellington!

-• In 2019, Stewart Island was officially recognised as the world’s fifth International Dark Sky Sanctuary, due to its exceptional quality of starry night views and lack of light pollution.
+• In 2019, Stewart Island was officially recognised as the world’s fifth International Dark Sky Sanctuary.

 • Invercargill is home to the world’s Southernmost, and New Zealand's first, indoor Velodrome, SIT Zero Fees Velodrome

-• Early European settlement in Southland was dominated by Scots and the softly rolled ‘r’s of local residents - New Zealand’s only regional accent - are a reminder of that heritage.
+• Early European settlement in Southland was dominated by Scots and the softly rolled ‘r’s of local residents - New Zealand’s only regional accent.

 • David Strang, based in Waihōpai Invercargill, invented what is thought to be the very first instant coffee product in the world